msoucy/msoucy.me/content/seminars/terminal/_index.md

 ---

-# Setting permissions

 Let's say we have the file tits.avi (remember we downloaded it?), and we want to give everyone permission to both read from and write to the file, but not execute the file.
 The command would be:

-`chmod 666 tits.avi`
+`chmod 666 foo.avi`

 chmod stands for change mode, or change file mode bits.

 ---

-# Useful permission values:
+Useful permission values:

  - 777: everyone can do everything
  - 700: only you can read, write, or execute the file
  - 755: you can do anything with file, others can read and execute
  - 600: only you can read or write to the file
  - 644: you can read or write to the file, others can read the file

+---

 The execute flag means you can run the file as if it's a program, or `cd` into the directory if it's a directory.